 PE is a long-term investment, and, as noted above, rising interest costs are just one of a great many considerations over that timescale.
 PE managers have been faced with higher rates for some time, and, critically, we understand that, market-wide, there has been little, if any, change in return targets, despite this higher interest burden.
-The interest burden may be offset by increased pricing discipline at entry, pricing power, and growth (inflation revenue driven and inorganic).
+The interest burden may be offset by increased pricing discipline at entry, pricing power, and growth (inflation-, revenue-driven and inorganic).
+The key point is that ICGT has not seen, and is not expecting, a material change in target returns for new investments by itself and its GP partners.